Deeshani/oc-rf-membership/README.md

 Code and membership tables for:

-> Mitra, D. & [Advisor], "Random-Forest classification of open-cluster membership with
+> Mitra, D. & Bisht, D, "Random-Forest classification of open-cluster membership with
 > Gaia DR3: multi-cluster validation and comparison with independent catalogues",
 > submitted to MNRAS (2026).